 What is Heat Transfer Vinyl?

-If you’ve chosen to stick around, allow us to introduce you to heat transfer vinyl, commonly referred to as iron-on vinyl, in depth.
+If you’ve chosen to stick around, allow us to introduce you to Heat Transfer Vinyl, commonly referred to as iron-on vinyl, in depth.
 This digital printing technique is great for printing high-quality, colored designs on to different materials and fabrics.

 These designs are printed onto vinyl using solvent inks, which are then transferred onto your desired surface using an iron or a heat press.
 This allows for equal distribution of heat and pressure, allowing the design to lay nice and flat.
 HTV comes in several different designs, such as glitter, metallic and matte.